uchicago-2024-capp30239/30239-notes/04.critique/slides.md

 - Review common rules & mistakes.
 - What makes a useful critique?
-- Look at a lot of data viz examples.
+- **Look at a lot of examples.**

+Like any kind of visual art, creating good visualizations takes *learning to see*.

 ---